-The Company has set specific business objectives, which are monitored using key performance indicators ("KPIs").
+The Group has set specific business objectives, which are monitored using key performance indicators ("KPIs").
 The relevant KPIs for this report are detailed below and in the Operating and Strategic report on page 7.

-2017 2016
+2018 2017

 £'000 £'000

-Profit/(Loss) before taxation 3,216 (141)
+Profit/(Loss) before taxation 1,100 3,216

-Cash available for debt service 10,778 8,348
+Cash available for debt service 17,080 10,778

-Profit/(Loss) before tax has increased in 2017 compared to 2016 due to the inclusion of £3,000k of cable repair costs within Operating Costs in 2016.
+Profit before tax has decreased in 2018 compared to 2017 due to the recognition of £2,053k of cable repair cost underrecovery from insurers within Operating Costs in 2018.

 Cash available for debt service is defined as net cash inflow from operating activities plus net cash inflow from investing activities.
-There has been an increase in cash available for debt service in 2017 due to the inclusion of cable repair costs of £3,000k in 2016 as noted above.
+There has been an increase in cash available for debt service in 2018 due to Exceptional Event payments being included in the year for lost availability from cable repairs as well as the settlement of the remaining insurance claims.

 The Company's prime operational KPI's are to maximise transmission system availability and to ensure that the quality of electricity at the onshore connection point is compliant with the SQSS and the STC having regard in all respects to the safety of employees, contractors and the general public.
+These are disclosed in the Operating and Financial Review.